rhpds/ocp-virt-advanced-ops-gitops/node-taint/README.md

-# nodes - taint the first compute node
+# nodes - taint the first TWO compute nodes

 This repository contains a Helm chart